Aravind-N-s/Twitter-Clone/ReadME.md

 view the output at the docs folder in the root directory.

 #### Issues
-- User has to click refresh button to get new tweet.
+- User has to click refresh/Load more button to read the new tweet as it isnt auto updated.
 - AWS isn't hosted.

 # License